dubovyk/scvid/scvid/README.md

 ## About

-This application is capable of creating videos from screecnshots taken automaticly in given perion of time.
+This application is capable of creating videos from screen shots taken automatically in given period of time.
 Also, it can add custom audio to the produced video files.

 ## Installation